 The Wall

-…background to so many pictures of boats taken across the Thames from Victoria Tower Gardens, adds a sad stretch of colour along the embankment.
+background to pictures of boats taken across the Thames from Victoria Tower Gardens, adds a sad stretch of colour along the Embankment.

-Organised by Covid-19 Bereaved Families for Justice with the help of campaigners Led by Donkeys, the first painted hearts began to appear towards the end of March 2021.
-Ever since then the unofficial National Covid Memorial Wall has stretched for roughly a third of mile below St. Thomas’ Hospital, between Westminster and Lambeth Bridges.
+The installation of the National Covid Memorial Wall was organised by Covid-19 Bereaved Families for Justice with the help of campaigners Led by Donkeys.
+The first painted hearts began to appear towards the end of March 2021.
+It now stretches for roughly a third of a mile on the embankment below St. Thomas’ Hospital, between Westminster and Lambeth Bridges.

-Each carefully painted heart represents one much loved person in the country who died of Covid-19 as marked on their death certificate.
-Since March 2021 more and more hearts began to appear each week, representing the growing death toll of Covid-19, now up to 205,051 thousand.* In April 2022 a group of students from Central Saint Martins art school volunteered to repaint some of the hearts “giving the memorial a coat of weather-resistant paint”, so it remains plainly visible from across the river.
+Each carefully painted heart represents one much-loved person in the country who died of Covid-19 as marked on their death certificate.
+Since March 2021 more and more hearts began to appear each week, representing the growing death toll of Covid-19, up to 233,791 thousand in the most recent official Government figures.* In April 2022 a group of students from Central Saint Martins art school volunteered to repaint some of the hearts “giving the memorial a coat of weather-resistant paint”, so it remains plainly visible from across the river.
+And the wall has been regularly refreshed since then.

-Since the lifting of all Covid-related restrictions commercial life on the river has returned to normal but the wall, carefully tended, remains as a potent reminder of so much loss and acts as a leitmotif through the following photographs of boats passing beneath it during the past months.
+Since the lifting of all Covid-related restrictions commercial life on the river, though in some sectors greatly diminished, has returned but the wall, carefully tended, remains as a potent reminder of so much loss, a constant theme running through the following photographs.

 Boats, including M.V.
 HOLLYWOOD, moored beneath the National Covid Memorial Wall during one of the lockdown periods